Think green with the WEA

 Join us and experience the unique way of learning here at the WEA, with small class sizes and experienced tutors providing the ideal place to discuss the challenges posed by our ever-changing environment.

-Attend an Environment course near you
+Attend an Environment or Gardening course near you

 Delivered in person and online, it’s possible to explore environmental challenges without ever leaving your house.
 Whether you choose to learn online or in person at a community venue near you, you’ll benefit from small class sizes and a supportive environment where everyone who comes along is excited to learn.

-Learning in a supportive environment
+Learning in a supportive atmosphere

 Our tutors will support you on your learning journey, enhancing your experience and ensuring that you learn at a pace which suits your individual needs.